microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/sharepointprotectionpolicy-list-siteprotectionunitsbulkadditionjobs.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get a list of [siteProtectionUnitsBulkAdditionJobs](../resources/siteprotectionunitsbulkadditionjob.md) objects associated with a [sharePointProtectionPolicy](../resources/sharepointprotectionpolicy.md).
-The `siteWebUrls`, and `siteIds` field are deliberately omitted from the response body in order to limit the response size.
+The `siteWebUrls`, and `siteIds` values are deliberately omitted from the response body in order to limit the response size.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]